Schutz American School, Alexandria: Sports facilities

-Cafeteria/canteen
+Cafeteria

-Fourth through 12th grade students can eat in the cafeteria located in Roy Hall or at the canteen.
-Both the canteen and the cafeteria have a variety of choices from which to choose.
-PK through 2nd grade students eat in the lower level of Walters Hall.
-Grades 3 through 6 eat outdoors near Walters Hall.
+6th through 12th grade students can either eat in the cafeteria located in Roy Hall or at the canteen.
+The cafeteria and canteen have a variety of different food choices from which students can choose from.
+PK2 through 2nd grade students eat in the lower level of Walters Hall.
+Grades 3 through 5 eat outdoors near Walters Hall.

 Activities

 Sports and club offerings vary from year to year depending on student interest and participation.

-The school competes in the International Schools Activities Conference (ISAC) and the Middle East Triangle Sports Conference (METS).
-The ISAC has been in existence since 1993, with Schutz American School being a charter member along with current members New Cairo British International School, Modern English School of Cairo, Al Nahda National School - Abu Dhabi, Universal American School - Kuwait, and American Community School - Beirut.
+The school competes in the Middle East Triangle Sports Conference (METS).
 Currently in the METS as a trial member, Schutz joins international schools from Lebanon, Jordan, Egypt, Turkey, the West Bank, and Bahrain.
 Schutz was once a member of the Eastern Mediterranean Activities Conference (EMAC), but left in 2011 when that conference folded.

-Sports offered include Volleyball, Basketball, Football, Swimming, Badminton, Tennis, Track and Field with other sports offered on student demand.
+Sports offered include Volleyball, Basketball, Football, Swimming, Badminton, Tennis, and Track and Field with other sports offered on student demand.
 There are teams for both boys and girls, from grades 4-5 through middle school, as well as junior varsity and varsity levels.

-Schutz also offers non-athletic activities and organizations as well for its students, including Student Council, Model United Nations, National Honor Society, Academic Games, Community Service, school drama productions, an annual talent show, and the annual ISAC Choir Festival.
+Schutz also offers non-athletic activities and organizations as well for its students, including the Student Council, Model United Nations, National Honor Society, National Junior Honor Society, World's Scholar's Cup, Community Service & Interact Club, school drama productions, and an annual talent show.